MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantineTag.md

 - $false: Organization branding is disabled.
 The default Microsoft logo is used in end-user spam notifications.
 This is the default value.

-This setting is meaningful only in the built-in quarantine tag named GlobalDefaultTag.
+This setting is available only in the built-in quarantine tag named GlobalDefaultTag that controls global settings.
 To access this quarantine tag, start your command with the following syntax: `Get-QuarantineTag -QuarantineTagType GlobalQuarantineTag | Set-QuarantineTag ...`.

 ```yaml
 Type: Boolean